istio/istio.io/_docs/tutorial/01-ratings-service.md

 ---
 title: Review and run the ratings microservice locally
-overview: This learning module demonstrates the work on a single microservice, on a local developer machine.
+overview: Work on a single microservice, on a local developer machine.

 order: 01